wbzyl/rack-codehighlighter/README.markdown

     end
     </code></pre>

-## An example

-The Codehighlighter follows the same syntax as regular Markdown code blocks, with one exception.
-It needs to know what language to use for the code block.
+Run the above example with:

+    ruby example.rb

+## More Sinatra examples

+The default markup:

 If the first line begins with three colons, the text following the colons identifies the language (ruby in the example).
 The first line is removed from the code block before processing.

-Run the above example with:

-    ruby simple.rb

 The directory *examples* contains ready to run, simple Sinatra app.
 Try